 To understand which type of hearing aid fits bests with your lifestyle, book an appointment with our Hearing Aid Audiologist - they'll be able to talk you through your options and answer any questions you may have.

-There's a lot of choice when it comes to picking the right hearing aids for you.
-With products that can connect directly to your mobile - making phone calls easier to hear or translating new languages.
+There are a lot of choices when it comes to picking the right hearing aids for you.
+There are products that can connect directly to your mobile - making phone calls easier to hear or have the ability to translate other languages.
 As well as invisible models that make it hard to spot you're even wearing a hearing aid and rechargeable options that take the hassle out of remembering to change the batteries.
+New technology offers amazing features, so it's worth considering which features will be most beneficial to your lifestyle.

-We understand that wearing hearing aids can come with some concerns.
+We understand that wearing hearing aids can sometimes be met with hesitation, due to concerns from the wearer about how they are perceived.
 With our invisible range, you can enjoy all the benefits of better hearing, without feeling self-conscious.

 With rechargeable hearing aids, you can take the hassle out of changing your batteries every few days.
 You simply place your hearing aids in their chargeable port overnight and when you wake up in the morning they're ready to go - so you never need to change a battery again.